raja-abhishek/FinTech/Homework/FinTech_Case_Study.md

 Klarna is rapidly growing globally and its valuation after latest funding has reached $45.6b.
 As per the interim report January-June 2021

-- its gross merchandise volume grew to $39b which is 53% grwoth YoY basis,
+- its gross merchandise volume grew to $39b which is 53% growth YoY basis,
-- Total net operating income reached $755m which is 40% grwoth YoY basis.
+- Total net operating income reached $755m which is 40% growth YoY basis.
 - Growth in all key markets globally, with strong performance in the US with Gross Merchandise Volume up 311% in the first half of 2021, driven by rising consumer   adoption, with 20 million Americans now using Klarna, up from 17 million in April 2021.

     - The company's growth is further highlighted by accelerated momentum of the Klarna app, which now maintains 4 million monthly active US users as daily             downloads surpass the closest competitor by 20%, according to App Annie.
 In addition to swiftly reaching consumer milestones, Klarna continues to serve as a       growth engine for merchant partners, seeing its overall US retail partnerships surge to 10,000 as of July 2021, a 132% increase since June 2020, out of a           growing network of more than 250,000 retail partners globally.
-    - Klarna is the partner of choice for 24 of the top 100 retailers in the US, with several renowned brands joining Klarna's US network in recent months               including Petco, Yoox Net-a-Porter, Charlotte Tilbury, Moncler, Bed Bath & Beyond, Dickies, Prabal Gurung, The Honest Company, Mr Porter, Olaplex, and             Authentic Brands Group.
+    - Klarna is the partner of choice for 24 of the top 100 retailers in the US, with several renowned brands joining Klarna's US network in recent month including     Petco, Yoox Net-a-Porter, Charlotte Tilbury, Moncler, Bed Bath & Beyond, Dickies, Prabal Gurung, The Honest Company, Mr. Porter, Olaplex, and Authentic Brands     Group.
 Klarna also continues to expand its existing relationships with retailers including Pandora, Ralph Lauren and Calvin Klein, and is seeing tremendous         growth of its physical retail footprint with Klarna payment options now available across more than 78,000 brick-and-mortar stores globally.

-## Performance against competitors

 Performance of the companies in this space can be measured using various metrics such as